No one hurt in Danville apartment fire

-DANVILLE — No one was injured in a fire that heavily damaged an apartment bedroom Tuesday night at the Fair Oaks housing complex.
+DANVILLE — No one was injured in a fire that heavily damaged an apartment bedroom Tuesday night at the Fair Oaks housing complex in Danville.

+Fire chief Don McMasters said firefighters were called at 10:35 p.m. to a building in the complex in the 900 block of Redden Court for an upstairs bedroom on fire.

 The occupants, one adult and four children, got out safely and firefighters had the flames out in about 20 minutes.